 How to take your pet abroad – plus share your pet’s summer snaps to win with #SummerTails

 Dogs and cats are important members of the family.
-Therefore, when it comes to holiday-time, it’s only natural that many of us want to be able to take them away with us to enjoy the time together.
+When it comes to holiday-time, it seems unfair to leave them behind.

-Here at Argos Pet Insurance we love seeing your pet’s sunny summer snaps, and if you share them with us you could win £100 to treat you, your family and your pet during the holidays – just go to the bottom of this page to find out how.
+Here at Argos Pet Insurance we love seeing your pet’s sunny summer snaps.
+Yf you share them with us you could win £100 to treat you, your family and your pet during the holidays.
+See the bottom of this page to find out how.

-Although there’s lots of fun to be had taking your pet on holiday with you, there are also there are several practical matters to consider when it comes to taking a pet abroad on holiday – both from a legal perspective and also from the perspective of your pets’ comfort and wellbeing.
+There’s lots of fun to be had taking your pet on holiday with you.
+However there are also there are several practical matters to consider when it comes to taking a pet abroad.
+This is both from a legal perspective and from the perspective of your pets’ comfort and wellbeing.

-Travelling can be stressful for humans at times, and can therefore be just as stressful, or even more, for animals who have very little control over what is happening to them.
+Travelling can be stressful for humans at times.
+This means it can be just as stressful, or even more so, for animals.
+They have very little control over what is happening to them.

 Before you travel

-Where as many of us are used to booking last-minute travel and short trips abroad, when travelling with pets, you should allow up to 6 months before the date of travel to be able to carry out all of the necessary planning.
+Many of us are used to booking last-minute travel and short trips abroad.
+When travelling with pets, you should allow up to 6 months before the date of travel.
+This will give you time to carry out all of the necessary planning.

-Before you book your trip, you need to ensure that the travel provider and accommodation will accept your pet and what documentation they might require in order to allow you to travel.
+Before you book your trip, you need to ensure that the travel provider and accommodation will accept your pet.
+You will also need to know what documentation they require in order to allow you to travel.